 Avoid buying a new vehicle

 - The average American spends $479/month on car payments over a 7 year period for a new vehicle.
 That comes up to $40,236.
 Even if half of this money was saved it would go a long way to a sizable down payment.
-Vehicles also depreciate over time which means that the monies invested in them result in a negative return.
+Vehicles also depreciate over time which means that the money invested in them result in a negative return.
 An alternative is to save up some cash and buy a used $5k-$10k vehicle and avoid car payments altogether.
 If you are tight on cash but need a vehicle to get around, finance a used vehicle at lower payments but make sure your total transportation costs do not exceed 10% of your take home pay.
-This includes car payments, insurance, gas, maintenance and repairs.
+This includes car payments, Allstate Auto Insurance, gas, maintenance and repairs.
 If you live in a larger metropolitan area, look into ride shares or Uber as low cost alternatives.

 Get a side hustle

 - Even with our best efforts, we may not be earning as much money as we would like from our full time employment.
 In addition to asking for a raise or switching employers we also have the option to pick up a side hustle that can help increase income.
 Side hustles are a great way to increase income stability, employment skills and professional network.
 Even earning an extra $200-$400 a month from a side hustle translates to $2,400- $4,800 a year.
 Some great side hustle gigs include: tutoring, Uber driver, blogging, selling items on eBay and consulting services.
+Consider starting a blog or follow our several ways to making money online.

 Ditch the perks